shogun-toolbox/shogun/examples/meta/generator/targets/doc.md

          * $name: The name of the variable
          * $typeName: The name of the variable's type
          * $expr: translated expression to assign
+         * $kwargs: translated keyword arguments according to "KeywordArguments" */
+        "Copy": "auto $name = $expr",

+        "KeywordArguments": {
+            /** Keywords:
+             * $elements: the list of elements according to the rules below */
+            "List": "\n$elements",

+            /** Keywords:
+             * $name: The name of the variable
+             * $keyword: The keyword identifier
+             * $expr: The translated expression associated with the keyword */
+            "Element": "$name.put(\"$keyword\", $expr)",

+            /** What string should go between the elements?
              */
-        "Copy": "auto $name = $expr",
+            "Separator": "\n",

+            /* Should there be an initial separator string when there are any
+             * normal arguments preceding the keyword arguments?
+             */
+            "InitialSeperatorWhenArgs>0": false
+        },

         /** SGVector and SGMatrix construction rule.
 Allows to use native types
          *  in the target languages.